Guide to Community Forms

 You can also create pop-up asks for all types of recurring contributions here, and customize them by adding an image or HTML.
 If you add HTML, be sure to click the “Show pop-up preview” button to make sure your HTML is working.

 Another great feature in the form editor is social share.
-This lets you customize the content that will be shared on a donor’s Facebook and Twitter account when they choose to share their contribution on social media.
-It’s a simple way to catch the eye of potential supporters!
+This lets you customize the content that will be shared on a donor’s Facebook and Twitter account when they choose to share on social media that they donated.
+It’s a simple way to catch the eye of more potential supporters!
 To do this, open the "Social share" tab in the form editor and then fill in the fields.
+You can even create reusable and default social share settings here to save you time and effort in the future!
+Check out how to do that here.

 If you update your social share settings but don’t see the change right away, you should clear out your Internet browser’s cache and cookies.
 These settings are typically stored in an Internet browser’s Preferences.
 Look for a section in Preferences that deals with clearing browser data, history, cookies, or your cache and follow the directions there.